catalyst-fp7/documents/interoperability/interoperability.md

 ## Platform and visualisations

-One of the end goal being to allow embeeding of the visualisations in outside platforms, we will need to balance forward thinking and flexibilty with ease of implementation, browser compatibility, and pragmatism.
+One of the end goal being to allow embeding of the visualisations in outside platforms, we will need to balance forward thinking and flexibility with ease of implementation, browser compatibility, and pragmatism.

 Instead of trying to find (or worse, define) a universal standard, we will define a variety of means to achieve varying levels of support.
 Some new techniques are emerging, and we expect this field to change significantly during the 2 years of the initial catalyst project.